 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

-Do not stop using FIRST Baclofen suddenly, or you could have unpleasant withdrawal symptoms such as hallucinations or a seizure.
-Ask your doctor how to safely stop using this medicine.
+You should not stop using FIRST Baclofen suddenly or you could have serious or fatal withdrawal symptoms.
+Ask your doctor before stopping the medicine.